SkylerHope/random_puns/README.md

 # random_puns
-A php script I wrote to learn how to use APIs
+A joke php script I wrote to learn how to use APIs

 <h2><b>Requires <i>php</i></b></h2>
 <h3>How to install php</h3>